maiosx/maiosx/README.md

 Wave Inc. is not affiliated with [Apple Inc.](https://apple.com) in any way.

-## Try [Overview](https://github.com/maiosx/Overview), a file viewer with an idle cinema mode built in for Omarchy.
+## Try [Overview](https://github.com/maiosx/Overview), a file viewer with an idle cinema mode built-in for Omarchy.

 ### 🧑‍💻 Dev Section